isidore/MobProgrammingBook/manuscript/04_Closing a mobbing session.md

 Mainly you are just going to read the observations out loud and place them on the whiteboard to allow for groupings to emerge.

 Here are a couple of key things to remember.
-  * Use your whole space.
+  * Use your whole space on the whiteboard or wall.
   * If you do not have enough space for the amount of stickies, don't worry.
 Just read them our loud and don't worry about the groupings.
   * If there is any confusion, this is the time to ask for clarification.
   * If you feel there is something to add or compliment or even dispel, you can do that while reading the sticky.
-  * If a sticky opens a larger discussion, place it to the side and return to it after going through all the stickies.
+  * If a sticky opens a larger discussion, place it to the side and return to those stickies after going through all the rest.
-  * After everything is done, it can be useful to circle 3-4 groups that have emerged.
+  * After everything is done, it can be useful to circle and label 3-4 groupings that have emerged.

 ## Final thoughts